fedora-python/portingdb/docs/update_portingdb.rst

 Update the data
 ***************

-The following steps are needed to update pordingdb data.
-You can run them all with a single command ``./scripts/update_portingdb.sh``:
+The following steps are needed to update pordingdb data:

 #.
 Checkout a feature branch if that's your way of doing git changes::